mdb/mdb.github.io/content/blog/2022-07-14-demystifying-terraform-provider-development.md

 ## Releasing

 Assuming the provider and its associated GitHub releases conform to some [common standards](https://www.terraform.io/registry/providers/publishing), the provider can be published to the [Terraform registry](https://www.terraform.io/registry/providers/publishing#publishing-to-the-registry).
-From there, its available for use and can be downloaded by Terraform configurations in which it's referenced and configured.
+From there, it's available for use and can be downloaded by Terraform configurations in which it's referenced and configured.

 ## Learn more